Schoen8888/final-project/README.md

 This tutorial introduces the fundamentals of Git, which is a version control system used worldwide.
 Topics covered include creating repositories, tracking changes, branches, and collaborations.

 ## Target Audience
 This tutorial is designed for those with little or no prior experience.
+This will help:
+- Anyone learning programming or other digital systems
+- Those who want to get into entry-level software development
+- People interested in file management and organizing projects more effectively

 ---